-10. Specific safeguarding issues
+8. Specific safeguarding issues

-For more information relating to specific safeguarding issues, please see Appendix C. For more information about child on child (child on child abuse), please see Appendix B.
+For more information relating to specific safeguarding issues, please see Appendix B. For more information about child on child abuse, please see Appendix A.

-10.1 Female Genital Mutilation (FGM)
+8.1 Female Genital Mutilation (FGM)

 Any teacher who discovers (either through disclosure by the victim or visual evidence) that an act of FGM appears to have been carried out on a pupil under 18 must immediately report this to the police, personally.
 This is a statutory duty, and teachers will face disciplinary sanctions for failing to meet it.
 Unless they have good reason not to, they should also discuss the case with the DSL and involve children's social care as appropriate.
 Any other member of staff who discovers that an act of FGM appears to have been carried out on a pupil under 18 must speak to the DSL and follow our local safeguarding procedures.